-Thanks to a set of state-of-the-art instruments for planetary investigations, Venus Express will dig into the secrets of the Venusian atmosphere.
+Thanks to a set of state-of-the-art instruments for planetary investigations, Venus Express has dug into the secrets of the Venusian atmosphere.

-It will study its complex dynamics and chemistry, and the interactions between the atmosphere and the surface, which will give clues about surface’s characteristics.
+It studied its complex dynamics and chemistry, and the interactions between the atmosphere and the surface, which has given clues about surface’s characteristics.

-It will also study the interactions between the atmosphere and the interplanetary environment (solar wind) to better understand the evolution of the planet.
+It also studied the interactions between the atmosphere and the interplanetary environment (solar wind) to better understand the evolution of the planet.

-In the most comprehensive study of the Venusian atmosphere ever, Venus Express will address many open questions:
+In the most comprehensive study of the Venusian atmosphere ever, Venus Express had many open questions to tackle:

 How do the complex global dynamics of the planet work?